rust-unofficial/patterns/patterns/interpreter.md

 ```

 We don't claim that output assembly code is exactly what modern compilers generate,
-but it at least comuptes the expression correctly.
+but it at least computes the expression correctly.
 It is simpy an example of using Interpreter pattern.

 ## Solution 1